1coderookie/BSB-LPB-LAN_EN/docs/chap08.md

 - using the presence function for the heating circuits 1-3 by using a pushbutton (automatic detection of the present state with the corresponding change between comfort and reduced mode in the automatic mode).

 To use the functions, the corresponding entries must be made in the configuration.
-This can be done either by changes in the file *BSB_lan_config.h* or via the web interface (menu item "Settings").
+This can be done either by changes in the file *BSB_LAN_config.h* or via the web interface (menu item "Settings").

 In the following some notes about each function.